vedi/cocos2dx-store/README.md

 **October 27, 2013**: cocos2dx-store has been updated since its last version.
 Everything has been rewritten from scratch and is much more Cocos2d-x friendly. cocos2dx-store allows your Cocos2d-x game to use SOOMLA's in app purchasing services and storage. cocos2dx-store has also been updated to use the third version of our economy model: modelV3.

-> cocos2dx-store currently supports all Cocos2d-x 2.x versions.
-Support for version 3.x (alpha) is experimental.
+> cocos2dx-store currently supports all Cocos2d-x 3.x, and 2.x versions.
+At the moment code related to v2 is in `master` branch, v3 is in `cocos2dx-v3` branch.

 The current virtual economy model is called **modelV3**.
 Want to learn more about it?
 Try these links:
 * [Economy Model Objects](https://github.com/soomla/cocos2dx-store/wiki/Economy-Model-Objects)